insight-platform/Savant/docs/source/advanced_topics/0_batching.rst

 Batching
 ========

 Batching is an important function influencing the performance of the pipeline a lot.
 Inference units utilize batching to process images more efficiently.
 Primary models (which operate on the whole image) consider the batch as a number of frames simultaneously passed to the model.
-Secondary models consider the batch as a number of frames simultaneously passed to the model.
+Secondary models consider the batch as a number of objects simultaneously passed to the model.

 Primary Batching
 ----------------